Feature learning as alignment: a structural property of gradient descent in non-linear neural networks: Introduction

-Finally, we force the strength of the NFA alignment to improve using two interventions: small initialization and \OptName{}, a layerwise gradient normalization scheme (Section~\ref{sec: learning speeds}).
-This suggests a path towards rational design of architectures and training procedures that maximize this notion of feature learning.
+Finally, motivated by our theory, we design an intervention to increase the influence of the \CNFC{} and make the NFA more robust: \OptName{}, a layerwise gradient normalization scheme (Section~\ref{sec: learning speeds}).
+The effectiveness of the latter update rule suggests a path towards rational design of architectures and training procedures that maximize the NFA notion of feature learning by promoting alignment dynamics.